thihathit/vaporjs-poc/README.md

 ```

 **Key characteristics:**
-- ✅ Synchronous reads and writes
+- ✅ Synchronous state reads and writes
-- ✅ Single dependency tracking
+- ✅ Automatic dependency tracking
-- ✅ No batching.
-Updates are instant
+- ✅ Batched re-rendering into a single frame

 ### 2. **JSX & The Fluid System**